 Al-Baghdadi also provided an account of the significance of Ramadan, establishing some of the rudiments of the Islamic State's take on it specifically and Islam generally.
 Dressed in black, channelling the image of the 'Abbasid caliphs (for whom black was the official state color), it was only after pausing for a moment to whisper a few supplications to himself that he embarked on the speech.
 Without stumbling, he made his way through the 13-minute-long sermon, quoting the Qur'an and Prophetic tradition throughout and expertly intonating his speech.
 Al-Baghdadi's surroundings crystallized his presumed status as spiritual leader of the Islamic State.
-It was no coincidence that he was appearing in public in Mosul's landmark Grand Nuri mosque-with the city's trademark adjoining and decidedly leaning minaret (Al-Hadba'a, or Hunchback)-and named for the 12th Century Seljuk ruler Nuridin al-Zengi.^a The founder of the Islamic State movement, Abu Musab al-Zarqawi, was obsessed with al-Zengi's ruthlessness against the crusaders in battle, and his quest to unite Islam against the foreign invaders was something the Jordanian militant aspired to replicate when he gave his first public speech in Iraq in early 2004 called "Join a Rasha al-Ageedi notes that this appearance would doom the mosque, which was destroyed by retreating Islamic State fighters in 2017.
-See Rasha al-Ageedi, "Mosul Mourns its Minaret, Sort of," American Interest, July 12, the Caravan."
+It was no coincidence that he was appearing in public in Mosul's landmark Grand Nuri mosque-with the city's trademark adjoining and decidedly leaning minaret (Al-Hadba'a, or Hunchback)-and named for the 12th Century Seljuk ruler Nuridin al-Zengi.a The founder of the Islamic State movement, Abu Musab al-Zarqawi, was obsessed with al-Zengi's ruthlessness against the crusaders in battle, and his quest to unite Islam against the foreign invaders was something the Jordanian militant aspired to replicate when he gave his first public speech in Iraq in early 2004 called "Join the Caravan."
 By tying into this heritage, Abu Bakr al-Baghdadi announced himself the successor to the city's historic legacy.
 Nor was it an accident that he was appearing there on the first Friday of Ramadan.
 This was an implicit expression of his confidence as 'caliph.'
 It showed that he, as one of the world's most wanted men, believed it worth the risk to appear before 'his people' at that place and time.
 The obvious subtext to this was that the new 'caliph' of the Islamic State was willing to sacrifice his life for his duties.
 Given the extraordinary risks associated with producing propaganda featuring al-Baghdadi and the potential for lethal security breaches in the aftermath of these media releases, the Islamic State's strategists must consider the benefits to outweigh considerably these tremendous negatives.